-What you need to know about the Burana Tower in Kyrgyzstan, including how to get to the Burana Tower.
+What you need to know about the Burana Tower in Kyrgyzstan, including how to get to this ancient Silk Road minaret.

 Golden grains whiplash against an Autumn breeze, stretching out towards the horizon in every direction.
 Snow-capped peaks loom in the distance, hinting at mountainous terrain that covers 93% of this Central Asian nation.

 Over the tops of trees the Burana Tower stands tall, ancient and impressive, still surviving as one of Kyrgyzstan’s most outstanding historical sites.

 70km from Bishkek, and 12km from the town of Tokmok, the Burana Tower is all that remains of the ancient city of Balasagun.

 Once part of the Karakhanid kaganate that existed between the 9th- 11th centuries, Balasagun was ransacked by the Mongols in 1218.
 By the 14th century the city was destroyed and left in disrepair.

 In the 1900s the Russians uncaringly began to tear apart the tower, using its bricks for building supplies.
 In the 1970s a restoration project commenced and helped restore the minaret.

 The Burana Tower was originally built to a height of 44m, but after falling victim to both war and the elements, today it is only 25m tall.
 Still, it is definitely worth checking out, and is easily visited as a day trip from Bishkek.

 This incredible minaret is in an absolutely stunning location, surrounded by the Tian Shan mountains and golden fields.

 For less than $2 you can climb the steep, spiralling staircase and soak up the sensational views that accompany being above the leafy trees.